Prescription Medication Addiction

 - A great deal of time is spent in activities, necessary to obtain a prescription medication, use, or recover from its effects.

 - Craving or a strong desire or urge to use prescription medication.

-- Recurrent prescription medication use resulting in a failure to fulfill major role obligations at work, school or home.
+- Recurrent prescription medication use results in a failure to fulfill major role obligations at work, school, or home.

 - Continued prescription medication use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of prescription drugs.